 “Material Girl” consists of synth arrangements with a robotic-sounding male voice chant repeating the hook, “living in a material world”.
 The lyrics identify with materialism, with Madonna asking for a rich and affluent life, and only wanting to date men who can offer her a luxurious lifestyle.
 Contemporary critics have frequently identified “Material Girl” along with “Like a Virgin” as the songs that established Madonna as an icon.
 “Material Girl” was a commercial success, reaching the top-5 in Australia, Belgium, Canada, Ireland, Japan and UK.
-It reached the #2 position on the Billboard Hot 100 in the US, as her 3rd top-5 US single.
+It reached the #2 position in the US, as her 3rd top-5 US single.

 “Material Girl” was written by Peter Brown and Robert Rans, while Nile Rodgers produced the track.
 In 1986, Madonna told Company magazine, that although she did not write or create the song, the lyrical meaning and concept did apply to her situation at that point of time.
 She elaborated, “I’m very career-oriented.
 You are attracted to people who are ambitious that way, too, like in the song ‘Material Girl’.
 You are attracted to men who have material things because that’s what pays the rents and buys you furs.
 That’s the security.
 That lasts longer than emotions.”
 During a 2009 interview with Rolling Stone, Madonna was asked by interviewer Austin Scaggs, regarding her 1st feelings, after listening to the demos of “Like a Virgin” and “Material Girl”.
 Madonna responded by saying, “I liked them both because they were ironic and provocative at the same time but also unlike me.
 I am not a materialistic person, and I certainly wasn’t a virgin, and, by the way, how can you be like a virgin?
 I liked the play on words, I thought they were clever.
 They’re so geeky, they’re cool.”